nationalarchives/dr2-ingest/ingest-asset-reconciler/README.md

 * Get the child files from Dynamo where the child's parent path equals the asset path.
 * Get the bitstreams of the Content Objects from the API
 * Iterate through each child, using its checksum to find a Content Object that has the same checksum (fixity) and file name
-* If all files could be reconciled, get the attributes that correspond to the assetId:
+* If all files could be reconciled, get the attributes that correspond to the assetName:
   * `messageId`
   * `parentMessageId`
   * `executionId`